-This is for infants to remove original sin inherited from Adam and Eve, and although only a beginning of, this is still necessary for salvation and what is beleived to be born-again.
+This is for infants to remove original sin inherited from Adam and Eve.
+Although only a beginning, this is still necessary for salvation and what is believed to be born-again.

 This is where people go to a Catholic Priest for confession of two types of sins.

-Mortal sins, however, can loose your salvation and grace, and are a grave violation of God’s law.
+Mortal sins, however, can lose your salvation and grace and are a grave violation of God’s law.

 Forgiveness from Mortal sins then means being saved once again, whereas Venial ones just being washed clean.